-- Eat small, frequent meals. - Avoid food with strong odors, as well as overly sweet, greasy, fried or highly seasoned food. - Eat meals cold or at room temperature, which often makes food more easily tolerated. - Having something in your stomach when you take medication may help ease nausea.
+- Eat smaller, more frequent meals. - Avoid food with strong odors, as well as overly sweet, greasy, fried or highly seasoned food. - Eat meals that are chilled, which often makes food more easily tolerated. - Nibble on dry crackers or toast.
+These bland foods are easy on the stomach. - Having something in your stomach when you take medication may help ease nausea. - Talk to your healthcare team if nausea is persistent or worsening.
+They may prescribe medication to ease this side effect, such as ondansetron (Zofran) or prochlorperazine (Compazine).